theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 The result should be a pdf file with the correct page labels.

 At this point the file is ready to use for searches.
 However, for this demonstration we are also going to establish a file naming convention that will help produce a useful report at the end.
-The convention is convenient, but arbitrary, and is necessary only if you want to use my `awk` script without modification.
+The convention is convenient, but arbitrary, and is necessary only if you want to use my `awk`{.bash} script without modification.
 You are free to re-write it to follow some other convention.
-The included awk script is designed to use pdfs with filenames that begin with an abbreviation designating the collection, followed by a space, followed by any other text.
-For example, if one has the *Hymns on the Church*, the *Hymns on Faith*, and the *Metrical Discourses on Faith*, the filenames for each would be: `HdE <whatever>.pdf`{.bash} and `HdF <whatever>.pdf`{.bash} and `SdF <whatever>.pdf`{.bash}.
+The included `awk`{.bash} script is designed to use pdfs with filenames that begin with an abbreviation designating the collection, followed by a space, followed by any other text.
+For example, if one has the *Hymns on the Church*, the *Hymns on Faith*, and the *Metrical Discourses on Faith*, the filenames for each would be: `HdE <whatever>.pdf`{.markdown} and `HdF <whatever>.pdf`{.markdown} and `SdF <whatever>.pdf`{.markdown}.

 ## Explore

+Following the UNIX philosophy, we first compose small searches interactively at the command line.
+Once one has worked out the pieces, they can be put together into a single pipeline.

 **Getting a list of matches**